-For the last few years, members have exhibited their work at the Norfolk Public Library in July.
-Tony Mistretta has coordinated this effort and it is open to all.
-Watch for announcements in the Spring.
+For the last few years, members have exhibited their work at the Norfolk Public Library.
+Tony Mistretta coordinates this effort and it is open to all.
+Most recently, the SBCC exhibition was held for the month of October.

 You will also hear announcements throughout the year that various members are exhibiting their images and occasionally looking for others to join them.